ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 ﻿# Basics

-Following article will introduce you into the querying.
-You probably read quite a few times by now, that indexes are used by RavenDB to satisfy queries, but what does that mean?
+Indexes are used by RavenDB to satisfy queries.

-## Query-flow
+## Query-Flow

-Each query in RavenDB must be expressed by [RQL](), our query language, and each query must match an index in order to return the results.
+Each query in RavenDB must be expressed by [RQL](), our query language.
+Each query must match an index in order to return the results.
 The full query flow is as follows:

 1. `from index | collection`
-  - First step, when query is issued, is to locate appropriate index.
+  - First step.
+When a query is issued, it locates the appropriate index.
 If our query specifies that index, the task is simple - use this index.
-Otherwise the query analysis is taking place and auto-index is created (if no match is found).
+Otherwise, a query analysis takes place and an auto-index is created.
 2. `where`
-  - When we have our index, we scan it for records that match query predicate.
+  - When we have our index, we scan it for records that match the query predicate.
 3. `load`
-  - If query contains projection that requires any documents loads to be processed, they are done just before projection is executed.
+  - If a query contains a projection that requires any document loads to be processed, they are done just before projection is executed.
 3. `select`
-  - From each record server extracts appropriate fields.
-It always extracts `id()` field ([stored](../../indexes/storing-data-in-index) by default).
+  - From each record, the server extracts the appropriate fields.
+It always extracts the `id()` field ([stored](../../indexes/storing-data-in-index) by default).
-  - Next, if query is not a projection query, then we load a document from storage.
-Otherwise, if we stored all requested fields in index, then we use them and continue, if not, then document is loaded from storage and missing fields are fetched from it.
+  - If a query is not a projection query, then we load a document from storage.
+Otherwise, if we stored all requested fields in the index, then we use them and continue.
+If not, then the document is loaded from storage and the missing fields are fetched from it.
-  - If query indicates that [projection](../../indexes/querying/projections) should be used, then all results that were not filtered out are processed by that projection.
-Fields defined in projection are extracted from index (if stored).
+  - If a query indicates that [projection](../../indexes/querying/projections) should be used, then all results that were not filtered out are processed by that projection.
+Fields defined in the projection are extracted from the index (if stored).
 4. `include`
-  - If any [includes]() are defined then the results is being traversed to extract the IDs of potential documents to include with the results.
+  - If any [includes]() are defined, then the results are being traversed to extract the IDs of potential documents to include with the results.
 5. Return results.

-## Querying using LINQ
+## Querying Using LINQ

-RavenDB Client supports querying using LINQ, this functionality can be accessed using session `Query` method and is the most common and basic method for querying the database.
+RavenDB Client supports querying using LINQ.
+This functionality can be accessed using the session `Query` method, and is the most common and basic method for querying the database.

 ### Example I

 Let's execute our first query and return all employees from Northwind database.
-To do that, we need to have a [document store](../../client-api/what-is-a-document-store) and [opened session](../../client-api/session/opening-a-session) and specify a [collection](../../client-api/faq/what-is-a-collection) type that we want to query (in our case `Employees`) by passing `Employee` as a generic parameter to `Query` method:
+To do that, we need to have a [document store](../../client-api/what-is-a-document-store) and [opened session](../../client-api/session/opening-a-session) and specify a [collection](../../client-api/faq/what-is-a-collection) type that we want to query (in our case `Employees`) by passing `Employee` as a generic parameter to the `Query` method:

 {CODE-TABS}
 {CODE-TAB:csharp:Sync basics_0_0@Indexes\Querying\Basics.cs /}